Tangerine Dream: Personnel

 A number of other members were also part of Tangerine Dream for shorter periods of time.
 Unlike session musicians, these players also contributed to compositions of the band during their tenures.
 Some of the more notable members are Steve Schroyder (organist, 1971–1972), Michael Hoenig (who replaced Baumann for a 1975 Australian tour and a London concert, included on Bootleg Box Set Vol. 1), Steve Jolliffe (wind instruments, keyboards and vocals on Cyclone and the following tour; he was also part of a short-lived 1969 line-up), Klaus Krüger (drummer on Cyclone and Force Majeure) and Ralf Wadephul (in collaboration with Edgar Froese recorded album Blue Dawn, but it was released only in 2006; also credited for one track on Optical Race (1988) and toured with the band in support of this album).

 Throughout the 1990s and into the 2000s, Tangerine Dream was often joined on stage by Zlatko Perica or Gerald Gradwohl on guitars, and Emil Hachfeld on electronic drums.
 Jerome Froese left in 2006 after a concert at the Tempodrom in Berlin.
 Until late 2014, Tangerine Dream comprised Edgar Froese, as well as Thorsten Quaeschning, who first collaborated in the composition of Jeanne d'Arc (2005).
 For concerts and recordings, they were usually joined by Linda Spa on saxophone and flute, Iris Camaa on drums and percussion, and Bernhard Beibl on guitar.
-In 2011, electric violinist Hoshiko Yamane was added to the lineup and is featured on some of the most recent albums.
+In 2011, violinist Hoshiko Yamane was added to the lineup and is featured on some of the most recent albums.